About Te Haeata

 As noted below, there are instances where the entity responsible for carrying out a commitment is ambiguous.
-In addition to searching under your organisation’s name, you can also search by commitment type or key word to help make sure you’ve found everything relevant to your agency.
+In addition to searching under your organisation’s name, you can also search by commitment type or keyword to help make sure you have found everything relevant to your agency.

 Can I search for a specific property in Te Haeata and find out what commitments relate to that property?

 Only properties that are specifically named in a commitment are able to be word searched (usually these are cultural redress properties).
 Often commercial properties are listed in the property redress schedule of the deed; however, we have not recorded these individual properties in Te Haeata.